 and investment account for prospective first-time homeowners to accrue savings toward a

 down payment for a home using pretax or post-tax dollars, similar to an IRA or Roth IRA.

 The savings plans would be operated in conjunction with a personal finance course to help

 first-time homebuyers effectively navigate the purchasing process, including choosing an

-appropriate mortgage, purchasing home insurance and planning for the unexpected costs
+appropriate mortgage, purchasing home insurance from the most popular home insurance providers in Texas or wherever they are based and planning for the unexpected costs

 We would also expand the “soft second” mortgage program to help first-time homebuyers

 get past the hurdle of a 20 percent down payment, and re-invigorate and expand

 MassHousing’s Municipal Employee Mortgage Program that makes mortgages available to